-Hundred years ago, in Southern Thailand, people lived in unison with nature and animals and believed in the power of spirits.
-Especially ancestor spirits.
-These beliefs exist until today.
+Hundreds of years ago, in Southern Thailand, people lived in unison with nature and animals and believed in the power of spirits - especially ancestor spirits.
+These beliefs still exist today.

 Author Van de Port (2006) argues that the growth in spiritual beliefs reflects social, political, and economic changes in Thailand in the media age, and religious practices of participation in spirit cults respond creatively to the social transformation of everyday life.
 Media are constitutive of the religious imagination about spirits and render the metaphysical realm to which it refers.
-The recording of the Manora through video technology contributes to the commodification of the Manora as a necessary condition to its current boom and its prominent place in the public sphere.
+Thus, the recording of the Manora via video technology contributes to the commodification of the tradition as a necessary condition to its current boom and its prominent place in the public sphere.

-The traditional and very much so still on-going Manora vow ceremony is a very good example that the old beliefs still exist among the South East Asians, taking no regard for either one of the most popular existing world-religions.
+The traditional and very much still on-going Manora vow ceremony is an excellent example that the old beliefs still exist among Southeast Asians, who take no regard for widespread, modern world-religions.

 There are many stories about the origin of this dance.

 There is one story about a young prince, Prasuthon.
 He had traveled for seven years, seven months, seven days to find his lover “Manohra,” which is half-bird half-human.
 The dance is named after her.

 There is another myth that is very popular in the south.
 It is the story about the princess “Nuan Tong Samli”, the daughter of lord Pattalung.
 She saw angels dancing in her dream, and then she adapted it to create the Manohra dance.